Looking to explore the Sardine run? Welcome to Sardine Run: All you need to know.

-Annually, from May to July, vast shoals of sardines migrate from their temperate-water home off South Africa’s southern coast and travel northeast into the sub-tropical coastal waters of the Wild Coast.
+Every year, from May to July, witness the breathtaking spectacle as immense shoals of sardines embark on a remarkable journey.
+Originating from the temperate waters off South Africa’s southern coast, these silvery travelers make their way northeast into the sub-tropical coastal waters of the Wild Coast.
+Get ready for a captivating exploration of nature’s grandeur!

 If you want to learn more about the African continent, read our article on reasons to visit Africa.